Waurn Ponds Duplication project

 - upgrades to South Geelong and Marshall train stations

-A business case to improve the 400-metre-long South Geelong tunnel bottleneck will also be developed through the project.
+A business case for Stage 3 - to improve the 400-metre-long South Geelong tunnel bottleneck - will also be developed through the project.

 The Victorian Government has indicated that it expects construction of the project to begin in 2020 and be completed by 2023.

-Complementary to the project is the separate $160 million Geelong Line Upgrade that is part of the Regional Rail Revival program of works being managed by Rail Projects Victoria.
+Stage 1 of the project is the $160 million Geelong Line Upgrade that is part of the Regional Rail Revival program of works being managed by Rail Projects Victoria.
 The Upgrade will see: